santinogue/questions_api/README.md

+# NOTES

+Redis is used for the tenant's throttle logic.
+You must install redis-server in your machine.

+The approach selected to track the daily usage of a tenant uses Redis cache.

+Another possible approach would have been to model the API requests, on their own table, and associate them with the tenants.

+The cache approach was selected to enhance the response time of the requests.

+# TODO

+1. Add pagination to questions#index (For questions and answers.)
+Consider Kaminari gem.
+2. Versioning of API (Routes/Controllers/Serializers), consider the following approach https://chriskottom.com/blog/2017/04/versioning-a-rails-api/
+3. Add an index to Tenant api_key column to speed up requests.
+4. Comment code using something like YARD.
+5. Improve Dashboard page design.
+Right now is really really basic.

 # BacklotCars Rails Engineer Candidate Interview Project

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.